ada-ros/tutorial-aeic21/Exercises.md

 tasks, that deal with the setting up of the working environment, should preferably be carried out before the start of the tutorial.

+TODO: Webots install, and WARN about large downloads

 ## 0. Setup of the working environment

 Firstly, we will set up a plain ROS2 environment.
 With this, we would be ready